phorton1/Arduino-theClock3/docs/notes.md

 is difficult.
 One solution would be to 3D print a U-shaped spacer that could be inserted while pushing the Tube through, and then removed for final acjustment of the spacing.

-Another solution would be to laser cut, and glue, the correct thicknesses of U shaped wooden pieces.
+Another slution would be to laser cut, and glue, the correct thicknesses of U shaped wooden pieces.

 ### 3. Shorter Clock and Pendulum